Madame-Aehm/CAB-Data-Wine-Project/notes.md

 **Logistical Regression**: Small improvement by standardizing the data values with the `RobustScaler()`.

 **Random Forest Classification**: Small improvement by adding `class_weight='balanced_subsample'`.

+Ideas for improvement:
+- Normalise with MinMaxScaler (works for skewed data)
+- Not improvement, but try out Label Encoder for quality label.